camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/docker/install.md

 The Zeebe configuration is located at `/usr/local/zeebe/config/application.yaml`.
 The logging configuration is located at `/usr/local/zeebe/config/log4j2.xml`.

-The configuration of the docker image can also be changed by using environment variables.
-The configuration template files also contains information on the environment variables to use for each configuration setting.
+The configuration of the Docker image can also be changed using environment variables.
+The configuration template file also contains information on the environment variables to use for each configuration setting.

 Available environment variables: